vecel/mcmc-decipher/README.md

 ### Frequency based initial decoding key
 ### Quality of decryption depending on the language group
+We thought it would be interesting to see if changing the language would influence the quality of decryption.
+We considered representatives of five different language groups.

 <b>Considered languages</b>
 <ol>
 <li>Polish (Slavic)</li>